Reviews You Can Rely On

 Credit: jeff dobronyi

-The lightest poles in the test are the Dynafit Speed Vario 2.0 and Black Diamond Vapor Carbon 2, each weighing in at 15.5 ounces per pair.
-Both feature carbon shaft sections and foam grips to reduce weight.
-The Vapor Carbon 2 has a lighter swing weight and is barely noticeable on the skin track, making it a good choice for big-vert powder days.
-The Black Crows Duos and Oxus weigh in at 16 ounces, and both are much more durable with a single aluminum shaft.
-Most poles weighed 2-3 ounces more, like the Leki Helicon Lite, MSR DynaLock Ascent Carbon, BD Razor Carbon Pro, and G3 Via Carbon.
+The lightest poles in the test are the Dynafit Speed Vario 2.0, weighing in at 15.5 ounces per pair.
+It features carbon shaft sections and foam grips to reduce weight.
+The Black Crows Oxus weighs in at 16 ounces and is much more durable with a single aluminum shaft.
+Most poles weighed 2-3 ounces more, like the Leki Helicon Lite, BD Razor Carbon Pro, and G3 Via Carbon.
 The ski pole/ice axe hybrid Whippet is the heaviest pole in the test, but this is due to the addition of the steel pick for climbing and skiing steep terrain.

 backcountry ski poles - the whippet has an ice pick for additional traction in steep...